 Endormies by Rupert Bunny

 “Endormies” by Rupert Bunny depicts two female figures relaxing and dreaming at the water’s edge.
 Endormie means sleepy is French and is descriptive of this scene.
-Bunny modelled the sleeping figure on his wife Jeanne Morel, who featured in numerous paintings during this period.
+Bunny modeled the sleeping figure on his wife Jeanne Morel, who featured in many paintings during this period.

-Bunny achieved success and critical acclaim as an expatriate in fin-de-siècle Paris.
-He gained an honourable mention at the Paris Salon of 1890 and a bronze medal at the Paris Exposition Universelle in 1900.
+Bunny achieved success and critical acclaim as an expatriate in Paris in the 1800’s.
+He gained an honorable mention at the Paris Salon of 1890 and a bronze medal at the Paris Exposition Universelle in 1900.